 For Bob & Becky, we want to start diversifying their accounts relatively slowly.
 They have spent decades watching Procter & Gamble stock make them millionaires.
 They have spent decades watching CNN (Crisis News Network) tell them that wall street is a vicious jungle that destroys all who enter.

-Because of their experiences, Bob & Becky are comfortable with the stock market but would be more comfortable if they experienced other investments that behave similar to P&G stock but (for diversification purposes) are not P&G stock.
+Because of their experiences, Bob & Becky are comfortable with the stock market but would be more comfortable if they experienced other investments that behave similarly to P&G stock but (for diversification purposes) are not P&G stock.

 We recommend that Bob and Becky diversify their PST 10% at a time to get used to the behavior of other investments.
 We recommend that they continue to diversify annually in 10% increments until they get to 60% P&G stock in their PST.
 At this point, they are probably getting pretty close to retirement.
 As retirement gets closer, we want to make sure we take some money out of the stock market to be available to meet income needs.
 By the time Bob and Becky get to retirement, they should have at least two years of living expenses out of the stock market.
 The table below illustrates this much better than I can explain it.